VA-52 (U.S. Navy): 1970s

 VA-52 once again deployed with CVW-11 aboard USS Kitty Hawk on 23 November 1972, this time as part of the first CV concept air wing on the West Coast.
 VA-52's Intruders were equipped with new ASW electronic equipment, the Multi-Channel Jezebel Relay pods.
 Between July 24 and 28 1979, VA-52 and other elements of CVW-15 participated in search and assistance operations to aid Vietnamese boat people.

 A total of 114 people were rescued through the efforts of the air wing and Kitty Hawk.
 These operations continued during August.
 On 27 October 1979, South Korea’s President Park Chung Hee was assassinated and Kitty Hawk immediately departed the Philippine Sea for the southwest coast of Korea, where they remained until 4 November.

 While in port at Naval Station Subic Bay in the Philippines and preparing to return home from a seven-month WESTPAC deployment, Kitty Hawk and its battle group (to include CVW-15 and VA-52) were indefinitely extended on deployment on 18 November 1979 in response to the Iran hostage crisis and directed to proceed to the Indian Ocean via the Straits of Malacca and Diego Garcia.
 Between 3 December 1979 and 23 January 1980, After the assault on the American Embassy in Tehran and the Iran hostage crisis; Kitty Hawk entered the Indian Ocean and operated in the Arabian Sea throughout this period.
 It was during this period on 29 December 1979, while conducting operations off Kitty Hawk, the squadron's commanding officer, CDR.
-Walter D. Williams, and one of the squadron's department heads, Lieutenant Commander Bruce Miller, were lost at sea/bodies recovered following a cold catapult shot off the bow in KA-6D Intruder, NL-521 (BuNo 152632).
+Walter D. Williams, and one of the squadron's department heads, Lieutenant Commander Bruce Miller, were lost at sea/CDR Williams body recovered, LCDR Miller was not, following a cold catapult shot off the bow in KA-6D Intruder, NL-521 (BuNo 152632).